jasongrimes/jekyll-chapterbook/README.md

 Then you can flesh out the chapters over time, and when ready, remove the `.draft` from the file name so it appears in the book.

+## Chapter front matter variables

+This theme uses the following front matter variables in chapter pages.

+- `title`: The chapter name / page title.
+- `slug`: Used to create the chapter URL and for internal links.
+- `abstract`: Shown at the top of a chapter and in the full table of contents.
+- `published`: If `false`, the chapter will not be rendered and will not be included in the chapter numbering.
+- `disable_toc`: If `true`, don't render the chapter's headings as a table of contents at the top of the page.

 ## Non-book pages